opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 In segment replication, the primary shard is usually generating more network traffic than the replicas because it copies segment files to the replicas.
 Thus, it's beneficial to distribute primary shards equally between the nodes.
 To ensure balanced primary shard distribution, set the dynamic `cluster.routing.allocation.balance.prefer_primary` setting to `true`.
 For more information, see [Cluster settings]({{site.url}}{{site.baseurl}}/api-reference/cluster-api/cluster-settings/).

 Segment replication currently does not support the `wait_for` value in the `refresh` query parameter.
-{: .warning }
+{: .important }

-For the best performance, we recommend enabling the following settings:
+For the best performance, we recommend enabling both of the following settings:

 1. [Segment replication backpressure]({{site.url}}{{site.baseurl}}tuning-your-cluster/availability-and-recovery/segment-replication/backpressure/).
 2. Balanced primary shard allocation: